 Step 1: Make the lemon simple syrup.
 Heat the water and sugar in a saucepan over medium heat until the sugar has dissolved.
 Add the lemon slices and let it sit on the heat for 30 seconds.
 Take the pot off the heat and let the syrup infuse until it cools completely.
 Drain, transfer the syrup to an airtight container, and leave it in the fridge until you’re ready to use.

-Step 3: Combine the dry ingredients.
-Whisk the flour, baking powder, baking soda, and salt in a bowl.
+Step 2: Combine the dry ingredients.
+Sift the flour, baking powder, baking soda, and salt in a bowl.

-Step 4: Combine the wet ingredients.
+Step 3: Combine the wet ingredients.
 Beat the butter and sugar together until light and fluffy.
-Beat in one egg at a time until the wet ingredients are all mixed together well.
+Beat in one egg at a time until the wet ingredients are all mixed together well and add lemon extract and lemon zest.

-Step 5: Finish the cake batter.
-Add half of the dry mixture as well as the lemon juice and milk to the wet mixture and gently mix.
+Step 4: Finish the cake batter.
+Add half of the dry mixture as well as the lemon juice and kefir to the wet mixture and gently mix.
 Add the rest of the dry ingredients and mix until just combined.

 How to make mascarpone buttercream frosting